aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/freeze-unfreeze-rows-and-columns/_index.md

 ---
-title: Freeze Unfreeze Rows  and  Columns
+title: Freeze/Unfreeze Rows and Columns
 type: docs
 weight: 70
 url: /net/aspose-cells-griddesktop/freeze-unfreeze-rows-and-columns/
 keywords: GridDesktop,unfreeze,freeze
-description: This article introduces how to freeze/unfreeze row/column in GridDesktop.
+description: This article introduces how to freeze/unfreeze rows/columns in GridDesktop.
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-This topic deals with the information about freezing and unfreezing rows and columns of a worksheet.
-Freezing columns or rows enables users to keep the column headings or row titles visible while they are scrolling to other parts of the worksheet.
-This feature is very helpful for scrolling through the worksheets that contain huge volumes of data.
-Because, in such cases, when users will scroll data then only data will be scrolled down and headings would stay there to increase the readability of data.
+This topic provides information about freezing and unfreezing rows and columns of a worksheet.
+Freezing columns or rows enables users to keep the column headings or row headings visible while they scroll to other parts of the worksheet.
+This feature is very helpful for scrolling through worksheets that contain huge volumes of data.
+In such cases, when users scroll, only the data moves while the headings remain visible, increasing the readability of the data.

 {{% /alert %}}
 ## **Freezing Columns**
 To freeze columns of a worksheet using Aspose.Cells.GridDesktop, please follow the steps below:

 - Access any desired **Worksheet**
-- Set the number of **Frozen Columns** in the **Worskheet**
+- Set the number of **Frozen Columns** in the **Worksheet**

 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithRowsandColumns-FreezeUnfreezeRowsColumns-FreezeColumns.cs" >}}
-## **Un-Freezing Columns**
+## **Unfreezing Columns**
 To unfreeze columns of a worksheet using Aspose.Cells.GridDesktop, please follow the steps below:

 - Access any desired **Worksheet**
-- Set the number of **Frozen Columns** in the **Worskheet** to Zero (0).
-It will produce the effect of unfrozen columns
+- Set the number of **Frozen Columns** in the **Worksheet** to zero (0).
+This will unfreeze the columns